 - Your pre-fulfillment cancel rate for the period from Sept 1 - Sept 30, 2018 must be no greater than 1.75%.

 - Your late shipment rate for the period from Sept 1 - Sept 30, 2018 must be no greater than 4%.

 - Your order defect rate must be no greater than 1% short term as of October 1, 2018.

 In other words, Amazon wants to make sure that if you Merchant Fulfill, you have done so successfully.
 They want to make sure that sellers ship on time, don’t have a bunch of returns, and that they don’t cancel orders on buyers.
 If you have never merchant fulfilled, then you meet these criteria pretty much by default.

 If you’re unsure of your status, you can check cancel rate, late shipment rate and order defect rate in the Performance section of your seller account.

 So that’s it!
 The Fourth Quarter will be here before you know it.
-If you are ready to knock this Q4 out of the park, make sure to check out our Q4 Profits Training Materials so you are ready to rock and roll when those toys start flying off the shelves!
+If you are ready to knock this Q4 out of the park, make sure to check out our Q4 Coaching Group (may be closed depending on time of year) and Q4 Profits Guide so you are ready to rock and roll when those toys start flying off the shelves!

 Already Selling On Amazon?
 Grab OurTop 5 Tools For Savvy Amazon Sellers Checklist!